 How to Pick the Best Travel Bag for You

-Choosing the right type of bag is often a matter of determining what type of travel or adventure you're doing, and working backwards.
+Choosing the right type of bag is often a matter of determining what type of travel or adventure you're doing and working backward.
 After all, the best bag for an overnight trip to a concert is probably not the same bag that will work for an Arctic expedition.
 If you're headed out on lengthy journeys abroad, you might value space and portability, or maybe one over the other.
 While these often don't go hand in hand, there are hybrid options like travel backpacks that meet somewhere in the middle.
 On the other hand, heavy packers who like having multiple outfit options for every day might opt for a large bag like a traditional suitcase, which will likely not be the most portable.
 Before choosing a bag, it's important to first consider what your intentions are with your travels, how long you'll be away, and how you plan to get around.

 How Long Will You Be Gone?

 In many cases, what bag size you need comes down to how long you'll be away and how much you plan to take; packing for a weekend trip will look quite a bit different than packing for a month-long journey.
 Heavy packers or those headed away for an extended time should prioritize internal space, which can be achieved with a traditional suitcase or an oversized duffel bag.
-Those headed on a weekend getaway will likely be fine with a carry on backpack or smaller luggage.
+Those headed on a weekend getaway will likely be fine with a carry-on backpack or smaller luggage.
 Ideally, it's best to fill the space in your bag so that contents don't shift around much during transit.
 Choosing the right size bag helps keep things packed neatly.

-If you're traveling via air, you'll need to pay particular attention to your bag's size.
-It's worth understanding the difference between a carry on, a personal item, and full-sized luggage.
-Carry on bags fit in the overhead bins and are within the size requirements put out by each airline.
+If you're traveling by air, you'll need to pay particular attention to your bag's size.
+It's worth understanding the difference between a carry-on, a personal item, and full-sized luggage.
+Carry-on bags fit in the overhead bins and are within the size requirements put out by each airline.
 This varies slightly by company but is generally around the 22 x 14 x 9-inch range.
 Additionally, most airlines allow you to have a personal item, a smaller bag that can fit under the seat in front of you.
 This means you might actually be able to bring two bags on board with you as long as they fit within the size requirements.
 If you're headed out on a short trip or you pack light, you'll probably be just fine with these two bags.
 Beyond the airport, the same rings true.
 However, if you're headed on a fairly long journey or need to pack your bulky winter gear, you might need to size up to a larger duffel or checked suitcase.

 Duffel bags are a versatile option for whatever type of traveler you are.
 Often, these bags are available in a large selection of sizes, and many even double as a backpack, making them easier to carry through airports, on public transportation, or up long flights of stairs.
 Some of the smaller ones even fit under the airplane seat, allowing them to act as your personal item.

 When considering size, most bags are measured in liters, which may get a bit confusing when trying to choose the right size for air travel that's defined in inches.
 Generally, most day bags tend to be between 20-30 liters, which can typically be squeezed under an airline seat.
-This size fits typical travel needs like a laptop, an extra layer, a snack and drink, a book to read, and other carry on essentials.
+This size fits typical travel needs like a laptop, an extra layer, a snack and drink, a book to read, and other carry-on essentials.
 These work great as personal items, as they almost always fit under the seat.
-Medium-sized bags are within the 30 to 50-liter range and are typically considered carry on bags.
+Medium-sized bags are within the 30 to 50-liter range and are typically considered carry-on bags.
 They usually fall within airline size restrictions and can be stuffed into most overhead bins.
 Large bags, like suitcases and some duffels, are generally around 60 liters in volume and can sometimes be more than 100 liters.
 If you're a heavy packer, you'll want one of these huge packs — though be wary of your bag's weight if you plan to check it, as most airlines charge high fees for heavy bags.

 You might be in the market for a bag that gets you across Europe or simply need something small for your daily commute.
 Regardless, it's important to ask yourself these questions to ensure you get the most out of your bag.
 No matter how much other stuff you need to bring, you can never go wrong by adding a fanny pack or small sling bag to keep ahold of those smaller items.